sandinmyjoints/zero-to-node-short/notes.md

   boilerplate).
 * Do `npm install`.
 * Npm installs everything and their dependencies into `node_modules`.
+* Another presenter will talk more about NPM.

 ## Slide 5 - Dev Env